-To be eligible for the medical expenses' deduction, the costs must qualify as medical expenses.
-See Chapter 6 (6-II.D.) for the PHA's policy on what counts as a medical expense.
+To be eligible for the health and medical care expenses deduction, the costs must qualify as medical expenses.
+See Chapter 6 (6-H.D.) for the PHA's policy on what counts as a medical expense.

 Unreimbursed Expenses

-To be eligible for the medical expenses' deduction, the costs must not be reimbursed by another source
+To be eligible for the health and medical care expenses deduction, the costs must not be reimbursed by another source.